Pseudogap, Fermi liquid, Van Hove singularity and maxima of the compressibility and of the Knight shift as a function of doping in the two-dimensional Hubbard model: Introduction

 Here we use the two-particle self-consistent plus (TPSC+) approach \cite{Schaefer2021,gauvin2023improved,vilk2024antiferromagnetic}, to achieve the following: \begin{itemize} \item a) We explain these recent cold atom experiments and directly connect the maximum in $\kappa(\delta)$ to the transformation of the single-particle spectrum from the pseudogapped to the correlated metallic regime.
 Specifically, we show that the maximum in $\kappa(\delta)$, practically, coincides with the crossing of the precursor of the lower spin density wave (SDW) band in the spectral function $A(\mathbf{k}_{AN}, \omega)$ at the antinodal point from negative to positive energies.
 This, in turn, moves the Van Hove singularity in the density of states (DOS) from the occupied to the unoccupied side.
 The Van Hove singularity is very sensitive to the formation of a pseudogap~\cite{Wu_Scheurer_Ferrero_Georges_2020, vilk2023criteria}.
 We illustrate possible finite-size effects on various observables in the cold-atom experiments. \item b) We predict that the uniform magnetic susceptibility as a function of doping at fixed temperature $\chi_{sp}(0,0)(\delta)$, measured in the Knight shift, should also have a maximum for the same conditions.
 Numerically, the latter maximum may be easier to observe because it occurs at somewhat higher temperatures and does not require numerical differentiation.
+In addition, we demonstrate that TPSC+ correctly predicts a maximum in the temperature dependence of the Knight shift, $\chi_{sp}(0,0)(T)$, consistent with recent ultracold atom experiments \cite{chalopin2026observation}.
 A maximum of the Knight shift as a function of doping was also previously predicted in CDMFT~\cite{Sordi_Haule_Tremblay_2011}. \item c) We predict that maxima in both $\kappa(\delta)$ and $\chi_{sp}(0,0)(\delta)$ should exist, at sufficiently low temperatures, in both intermediate $U \approx U_{Mott}$ and weak $U < U_{Mott}$ interaction limits. \item d) In both limits, the mechanism that leads to the antinodal pseudogap, its disappearance with doping and concomitant maximum in $\kappa(\delta)$ and $\chi_{sp}(0,0)(\delta)$ is essentially the same, namely critical thermally excited {\it dynamical} SDW fluctuations (see below) with a correlation length of about a few lattice spacings, $\xi=4-5.5$, at $\delta_{max}$. \item e) The SDW fluctuations are already incommensurate at $\delta=\delta_{max}$.
 As the temperature decreases, $\delta_{max}$ moves toward the quantum critical SDW point, and the distance between the four incommensurate peaks in the spin susceptibility $\chi_{sp}(\mathbf{k},\omega) $ becomes larger.
 We predict that the multiple peaks in the spin susceptibility in the incommensurate case lead, at sufficiently low temperatures, to more than two precursor peaks in the spectral function and in the density of states.